Antipodes EX Music Server

 Retail price in the Netherlands incl 21% VAT: 4650 euro

 With its ODAPS2 power supply, four separate shielded chambers, and user-installable storage, the relatively affordable EX server marks the start of a new Antipodes range.
 When using the EX by itself, both server and renderer apps run on the same device.
 The EX enclosure has a similar build as the DX and consists of very thick aluminum panels screwed together very sturdily.
 Because there are no fans, the machine is whisper-quiet, nicely heavy and feels incredibly solid.
 Interestingly, the EX is the Antipodes entry-level music server but at the same time, its rendering capabilities are considered to represent the company’s best solution!

 The EX has already started shipping and the CX will follow soon.
-At the time of writing, the EX has been received but not yet the CX.
-So, I’ll start with the EX and add a follow-up review when the CX has been received.
+At the time of writing, the EX has been received for review but not yet the CX.
+So, I’ll start with the EX and add a follow-up review when the CX has also been received.